 When the Rating criterion appears, it changes the criteria to the right of it.
-Leave the center pop-up menu set to Equals, but choose five stars (shown here) from the third pop-up menu.
-If we click Save now, it would just search your computer for five-star photos, but we want to add more criteria to make our search even more powerful.
-Click the small + (plus sign) button to the right (shown circled in red) to add another search criterion (it appears below the first one, with the default Filename chosen).
+Leave the center pop-up menu set to Equals, but choose five stars (as seen here) from the third pop-up menu.
+If we click Find now, it would just search your computer for five-star photos, but we want to add more criteria to make our search even more powerful.
+So, click on the + (plus sign) icon to the right (as shown here) to add another search criterion (it appears below the first one, with the default Filename chosen).